kelpup/kelpup.github.io/Contact/contact.md

 ### Discord

-Follow this link for our [Discord](https://discord.com/invite/kuksdwRVrG) server.
+Follow this link for our <a href="https://discord.com/invite/kuksdwRVrG" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">Discord</a> server.
 We use our Discord Server as our main way of communications regarding anything related to our Project.
 This is where we discuss things relating to the actual distribution, how we keep track of updates on the very website you're currently on, and everything else.
 Another new channel we're adding is where people like you can drop any sort of ideas and suggestions you may have regarding our project.
 We're eager to hear what you have to say!

 There will be several discussion channels for various types of problems.
 Listen in!
 Most commonly used channels include: